anoma/nspec/overrides/templates/guarded-action-template.md

 	The guard _may_ have a complicated tree-like structure.
-	If there are several natural distinct cases each of which are a (sub-)action,
+	If there are several natural distinct cases each of which is a (sub-)action,
-	then we may actually have a set of actions under the same guard.
+	then we may actually have a set of more than one action that share the very same guard.

  <!--!!! example